escherpad/help-desk/README.md

 - talk to each other
 - hit us with a stick if we break things.

-We also have a gitter channel here! [gitter link](https://gitter.im/escherpad/help-desk)
+We also have a gitter channel here! [link to our channel](https://gitter.im/escherpad/help-desk)